How Outcome-as-a-Service and Outcome Based Pricing Are Changing SaaS GTM

 The subscription model isn't going anywhere.
 What's changing is that outcomes are becoming a competitive variable - a new dimension on which vendors will increasingly win or lose - layered on top of the existing commercial landscape.

-Why Is SaaS Pricing Being Disrupted by Outcome-Based Models in AI Companies?
+Why Is SaaS Pricing Being Disrupted by Outcome as a Service Models in AI Companies?

 The per-seat pricing model was built for a world where software was a tool used by people.
 Agentic AI broke the unit of value: when a single agent can do the work of ten support reps, per-seat pricing stops being a commercial strategy and starts looking like a legacy assumption.
 Companies moving to performance-based pricing in AI are not making a marketing decision — they are responding to buyers who have stopped tolerating the gap between what the vendor promises and what the contract guarantees.
 Outcome-based pricing collapses that gap by design.
 It forces the vendor to price on what the customer actually cares about: results, not access.